3. Protection Universelle Maladie (PUMA)

 In particular, those seeking admission on medical grounds will need to produce evidence of a refusal of private health insurance cover, or insurance premium payments that are excessive in relation to your income.

 Processing of your application may take several months.
-Applications from EEA early retirees are referred to the Nimes CPAM, where the assessment process and registration takes place, although we are aware that some CPAMs process such applications locally.
+Indeed, we are aware of applicants who have waited more than a year for a decision.
+Applications from EEA early retirees are referred to the Nimes CPAM, where the assessment process and registration takes place, although some CPAMs process such applications locally, contrary to the agreed arrangements.

 If you consider your application is not being processed with due alacrity you are entitled to invoke a conciliation procedure, which you can do by writing to the Conciliateur at the CPAM, although it would only be appropriate to use this process if previously remonstrations to the CPAM have been fruitless.
 Some evidence in writing would be required.